NCAR/dset-web-accessible-folder-iso19115-3-dev/README.md

 ### Delete

 One way of deleting a record from CKAN is to rename the file so that it no longer ends in `.xml`.
 For example, the file `record.xml` could be renamed to `record.xml.IGNORE`.
 In this case, the translation service will still translate the record, but the translated record's filename change will cause CKAN to delete the file and not harvest it until the file name is changed again.

+Another way to delete the record from CKAN is, of course, to simply delete the file from this WAF.